Perevalov/qa_chatbots_exercises/exercise_1/README.md

+# Exercise 1: Recognizing and Linking Named Entities in the Textual Questions

 ## Context

 Analyzing and processing Natural Language is one of the basic and first things in the Question Answering (QA) systems.